 Breaking Down Uber's Microservices: A Close Examination of API Manipulation

-At Nova Security, we continuously analyze and assess the cybersecurity landscapes of diverse industries, aiming to uncover potential vulnerabilities and provide strategic solutions.
+At Nova Security, we continuously analyse and assess the cybersecurity landscapes of diverse industries, aiming to uncover potential vulnerabilities and provide strategic solutions.
 One such recent deep-dive led us to Uber’s intricate microservice architecture.
 We offer here a detailed investigation and insights into how a loophole in Uber’s system could potentially be exploited.

 Uber’s system architecture rests on a foundation of numerous microservices, interacting via REST APIs.
 For example, to fetch a driver’s past trip history, a specific API call is made.
 The endpoint resembles the following: https://localhost:1234/partner/*PARTNER_UUID*/trips?from=2018-01-01&to=2019-01-01.